LuqmanSajjad/WIA1002-2022-23-/WIA1002-2023/src/w8PriorityQueue/README.md

 The queue elements:
 C++
 Fortran
-Python         _//changing the priority queue directly to String doesn't includes the logical order of them as in the memory_ Java
+Python         //changing the priority queue directly to String doesn't includes the logical order of them as in the memory.
+Iterator uses Collections which won't collerate correctly
+Java
 ```